Nigeria–United States relations

 In the 1980s, ongoing trade and investment links were accompanied by simmering diplomatic tensions over the Nigerian government's failure to curb cross-border crime and drug trafficking, and over increased reports of human rights abuses inside Nigeria.
 Although the United States had rarely objected to Nigerian military rule in the past, its tolerance expired under the regime of General Sani Abacha, who took power during a 1993 military coup d'état.
 For the next five years, Nigeria faced escalating sanctions and the near dissolution of diplomatic relations.
 However, following the death of Abacha, the U.S. was quick to welcome Nigeria's return to democracy in 1999.
 Under Nigerian President Olusegun Obasanjo, trade and aid links intensified, and the relationship between the countries regained its erstwhile warmth.
 Bilateral relations are increasingly centred around military, security, and counterterrorism cooperation in West Africa, particularly multilateral initiatives in the Gulf of Guinea and on ISIS and Boko Haram.
 During the course of these initiatives, tensions and mistrust between the United States military and Nigerian military have sometimes spilled over into diplomatic discord.

 Emerging from an earlier tradition of bilateral oil diplomacy, both countries have diversified their oil trades over the last decade, but the United States remains a major market for Nigerian exports, almost entirely in crude oil.
 The United States is also the primary foreign investor in Nigeria and a significant source of foreign aid.
-Over a million Nigerians and Nigerian Americans live, study, and work in the United States.
-While over 25,000 Americans live, and work in Nigeria.
+Over a million Nigerians and Nigerian Americans live, study, and work in the United States, while over 25,000 Americans live and work in Nigeria.
 There are many Nigerian Diaspora organizations in the United States that help the political and economic empowerment of the people of Nigerian descent outside of Nigeria.
 Complementing these formal economic links are a large volume of family remittances from the United States's large Nigerian American population.
 Yet Nigeria's oil resources and importance for regional stability have tended to counteract any strong dependence on the United States, reducing the latter's leverage and necessitating a relationship built on mutual respect and pragmatic mutual advantage.

-In a 2023 Pew Research Center survey, 74% of Nigerians had positive views of the United States, with 20% expressing a negative view.